 $ cat hello.py $ cat unix_commands

 To view a file one page at a time, use the

 less at any time.

-atom is probably the easiest to learn, and you should
+atom is probably the easiest to learn, but somewhat tricky to

 Students taking CS31 should learn